parithoshpoojary/property-listing/trails/trial-back-end/README.md

-### This is the folder where the back-end part of the project's trials is be stored.

-1. user-auth: A Spring Boot project that contains the user authentication service.
-2. log-and-cat: A Spring Boot project that contains the all the components required by the home page.
+## Property Listing - Backend
+This folder includes all of the backend code that the web application requires.
+This was accomplished with the help of `Spring Boot`, `Spring JPA` and `Postman` for testing the webservice api.

+#### This folder contains the following:
+1. **pom.xml** - It includes all of the dependencies necessary for the web application to work properly.
+2. **applications.property** - It includes the connector for MySQL.
+3. **src** - This source folder includes all the packages and java classes that build up the backend webservice.